Back to blog home

 Are School Security Cameras Legal?

 The short answer is: yes!
-It's legal to have security cameras in schools.
+It’s legal to have a school security camera in schools.
 That said, there are several things to be mindful of when setting up video surveillance on campus.
 In addition, states have different laws regarding school surveillance, so it’s important to check your state’s specific regulations.

 For a deeper dive into video security measures on campus, read our Guide to School Video Surveillance Policy: Safety, Privacy, and Legality.